Grilled Treviso Salad

 Walnut Bread Croutons, Goat Cheese and Pancetta

-- Preheat the oven to 300°F and the barbecue grill to high.
+- Preheat the oven to 300˚F and prepare the grill for direct cooking over high heat.

-- Place the pancetta onto a cookie tray and bake in the oven for 20 minutes or until crispy.
+- Spread the pancetta on a rimmed baking sheet and bake in the oven until crispy, about 20 minutes.

-High quality aged balsamic vinegar is the best dressing to use with bitter lettuces like Treviso and radicchio.
-The sweetness of the balsamic counters the spicy bitterness to create a wonderful sweet and sour flavor; the Italians call this “Agro-Dolce.”
+High quality aged (15 to 20-year) balsamic vinegar is the best dressing to use with bitter greens and chicories, such as Treviso and radicchio.
+The sweetness of the balsamic counters the spicy bitterness of the chicory to create a wonderful sweet and sour flavor, which the Italians call “agro-dolce.”